devyanshi-t/DemoOne/ReadMe.md

 #  Deploy Azure Virtual Machine (Windows) using ARM Template

 ## Introduction
-This demo shows how to deploy an Azure Windows VM using an ARM templates and connect it to a Virtual Network with two subnets- Frontend and Backend Subnet.The template connects the VM to the frontend subnet.
+This demo shows how to deploy an Azure Windows VM using an ARM (Azure Resource Manager) templates and connect it to a Virtual Network with two subnets- Frontend and Backend Subnet.The template connects the VM to the frontend subnet.
 It also connects Network Security Groups (NSG) to each of the subnets.

 ## Steps to deploy Azure Virtual Machine(VM)